Kkuntal990/video-to-video-diffusion/kub_files/DEPLOYMENT_GUIDE.md

-# Kubernetes Deployment Guide for Video-to-Video Diffusion Training
+# Kubernetes Deployment Guide for CT Slice Interpolation Training

-This guide walks you through deploying and training your video-to-video diffusion model on a Kubernetes cluster (Nautilus/NRP).
+This guide walks you through deploying and training your CT slice interpolation model using latent diffusion on a Kubernetes cluster (Nautilus/NRP).

 ## Prerequisites